XinyiWang0616/XinyiWang0616.github.io/_posts/2024-04-29-typograms.md

 typograms: true
 ---

 I enjoy knitting, especially sewing clothes for dolls, which somewhat fulfills my dream of becoming a fashion designer.
 Painting and exercising also provide relaxation in my busy life.
+Additionally, visiting art galleries is one of my favorite activities.

 ````markdown
 ```typograms